R-01

 Plain Language

-When a developer discovers — through its own testing or via a credible deployer report — that a deployed high-risk AI system has caused or is reasonably likely to have caused algorithmic discrimination, the developer must notify all known deployers and other developers without unreasonable delay.
-The Attorney General will prescribe the form and manner of this notification.
-This is a reactive disclosure obligation triggered by discovery of actual or likely discrimination, not a periodic reporting requirement.
+When a developer discovers through its own testing or receives a credible report from a deployer that its high-risk AI system has caused or is reasonably likely to have caused algorithmic discrimination, the developer must disclose the known discrimination risks to all known deployers and other developers of that system without unreasonable delay.
+The Attorney General prescribes the form and manner of disclosure.
+This functions as a discrimination-specific incident notification obligation from developer to deployers.

 (5)(a) On and after February 1, 2026, a developer of a high-risk artificial intelligence system shall disclose to all known deployers or other developers of the high-risk artificial intelligence system, each known risk of algorithmic discrimination arising from any intended use of the high-risk artificial intelligence system without unreasonable delay after the date on which: (i) The developer discovers through the developer's ongoing testing and analysis that the developer's high-risk artificial intelligence system has been deployed and has caused or is reasonably likely to have caused algorithmic discrimination; or (ii) The developer receives from a deployer a credible report that the high-risk artificial intelligence system has been deployed and has caused algorithmic discrimination. (b) The Attorney General shall prescribe the form and manner of the disclosure described in subdivision (a) of this subsection.